SuDeeParke/Engineering-workflow/README.md

 # Engineering Workflow Plugin

-This repository contains a repo-local Codex plugin laid out in the standard marketplace shape.
-The installable plugin root lives at `plugins/engineering-workflow`, while the repository root keeps the source workspace used to build and validate that plugin copy.
+This repository packages an engineering workflow plugin for Codex and related agent runtimes.

+The project is inspired by [addyosmani/agent-skills](https://github.com/addyosmani/agent-skills).
+The bundled `skills/` content in this repository is fully sourced from that upstream project, with this repository focusing on Codex-oriented packaging, hook wiring, and repository-level validation.

 ## Repository layout

-- `.agents/plugins/marketplace.json` - repo-local marketplace registry
-- `plugins/engineering-workflow/.codex-plugin/plugin.json` - plugin manifest used by Codex
+- `.codex-plugin/plugin.json` - plugin manifest at the repository root
+- `skills/` - bundled skill definitions quoted from `addyosmani/agent-skills`
-- `plugins/engineering-workflow/hooks.json` - plugin hook registration
+- `hooks.json` - plugin hook registration
-- `plugins/engineering-workflow/scripts/` - cross-platform hook scripts and self-test
+- `scripts/` - hook scripts and local validation helpers
-- `plugins/engineering-workflow/skills/` - bundled Codex-compatible skill directories
-- `plugins/engineering-workflow/skill-manifest.json` - summary of bundled companion files
+- `skill-manifest.json` - summary of bundled companion files
+- `.agents/plugins/marketplace.json` - repo-local marketplace registry metadata
-- `scripts/validate-plugin-layout.mjs` - repository layout validator for marketplace and plugin paths
+- `docs/plugin-structure-spec.md` - notes for the intended Codex plugin layout

 ## Hook behavior

-The repo-local plugin copy auto-registers two conservative hooks:
+This repository auto-registers two conservative hooks:

 - `SessionStart` - injects `skills/using-agent-skills/SKILL.md` at the start of a session
 - `PostToolUse` with `Write|Edit` matcher - prints a verification reminder after file writes or edits